Larsende/Agility2020-tcpdump/class1/module1/install.rst

 #.
 Copy the F5 wireshark plugin that has been copied to /home/f5student/Downloads/wireshark/

-   A) The jumpbox client is Ubuntu 64 bit.
+   a) The jumpbox client is Ubuntu 64 bit.

-   #) Open the Linux64-2.2.0 folder and copy the f5ethtrailer.so to the plugin directory determined in step 3.
+   b) Open the Linux64-2.2.0 folder and copy the f5ethtrailer.so to the plugin directory determined in step 3.

-   #) In order to move the file you will need to elevate permissions.
+   c) In order to move the file you will need to elevate permissions.
 The easiest way to do this is from the command line terminal.
 Use the command:

       .. code-block:: bash
          :linenos: